 The lodestone of this reorientation was Darwin, whose notion of natural selection made organisms the victims of their environment rather than its makers.
 Events at the dawn of the 20th century would kill providence, and what could survive of Romanticism was only a sterile intuition without divine direction.
 We know this as existentialism today, but the idea of a moral vacuum had deep roots.
 Hegel and Nietzsche had prepared the culture by first depersonalizing and then denying the directive voice of God.
 Other prewar influences also plowed the ground for the coming passive view of personality.
 The emerging human sciences portrayed persons as the hardened clay of psychic forces, many of which they could not comprehend; of race, ethnicity, or gender; or of economic pressures that channeled their consciousness.
 These many streams denied the individual what modernism had painfully won: the ability to direct experience by a reasoning process that appropriated moral agency for its own sense of the good.
 As Victorianism ended its sclerotic reign with curses for its hypocrisies and an unbridled sense of optimism for the new century, western culture and the modernist axioms upon which it was built were dealt a double blow.
 If universal reason and examined experience were its foundation, what could judgment reveal of what had been built on them?
 Hypocrisies had tied Victorianism into Gordian knots of contradiction that Western powers had imposed upon the rest of the world.
 When modernist axioms were dutifully employed to find truth and goodness, when empirical science actually employed reason to examine experience, it found environment squeezing personality like putty from a tube into the molds of nature or nurture.
 In the pasty product, reason seemed composed of the same soft stuff, responsive to environmental pressures and so powerless to shape character.
 It seemed impotent to grasp moral truths through the perceptual wall of each person’s environment, trapped as it was inside the psychic barriers of childhood or tribe and formed by them.
 And even when intentionally employed, what had it produced but enigmas?
 Reason’s failures were amply illuminated by Einstein’s theory of general relativity.
 It seemed even space and time must prove contradictory to the mind’s mirror of them.
 But nothing reflected absurdity more than World War I. So this was what the world had come to, what modernism’s vaunted science and enlightened politics had wrought?
 Mustard gas, no-man’s land, the machine gun, the submarine, and the same withered old men hunched over maps at Versailles?
 Nothing represents the era better than the ninety-three hearings of the U.S. Senate’s Nye Committee, who met more than a decade after the war to determine just why it had been fought.
 Thirty-eight million had died.
 The death of Victorianism and the deaths from World War I fertilized a second thought revolution nearly the equal of the Reformation crisis of authority that had made modernism possible.
 They wiped the slate clean, and so postmodernism strutted upon the stage (see “Postmodernism Is Its Discontents”).
 Central to its axiom of private experience and cultural dominance was the passive formation of personality.
 And that marked yet another casualty: the death of character.

 I wish to advance a full-throated support of that conception, not only as a reply to postmodernism but also as a defense of modernism against appeals to authority.
 If we are to see the human person as malleable but also self-directed, the product of her own moral agency applied to experience, we must also consider her to be by definition more than the passive product of external environment, else what is agency but programming?
-If we reject the determinism that frames the natural sciences in favor of uniquely human freedom, how can we reject the responsibility for choices that freedom allows (see “The Determinism Problem“)?
+If we reject the determinism that frames the natural sciences in favor of a felt human freedom, how can we reject the responsibility for choices that freedom allows (see “The Determinism Problem“)?
 If we reject that freedom in favor of postmodernist identity theory, why do we spend our waking moments pondering choice and exercising what we stubbornly call “preference”?
-But freedom and responsibility are only one antinomy of postmodernism.
+But freedom and responsibility are only one antinomy of postmodernists.
 In devoting thousands of pages to persuading their readers of the correctness of their arguments, they commit the same offense against reason that their progenitor Marx did: they contradict the suppositions of their own theses by submitting them to the rational approval of their readers.
 If the dialectic is truly inevitable and world revolution truly the result of impersonal economic forces, why write Das Kapital?
 Why attempt to convince the spring tide to rise or the winter sun to set?
-If character is truly the product of culture, why articulate the process you think responsible?
-Why seek to sway it?
 Why devote thousands of pages to events you think to be as inevitable as erosion?
 And if morality is merely an emotive expression of arbitrary favoritism, why should law and custom pretend to hold persons to some common standard of proper behavior or punish those who violate that standard?
 Postmodernism mocks the possibility of justice by the same arguments by which it appeals to it.
-Every appeal to universal human reason is also its enshrinement (see “The Tyranny of Rationality”).
+Every argument against universal human reason is also an appeal to it (see “The Tyranny of Rationality”).
 Postmodernism refutes its assumptions with every truth and goodness claim, which may explain why its history is one of endless dispute, fracturing theories, and a pseudo-religious demand for orthodoxy.
 I am reminded of Freud’s distribution of club rings to his acolytes and the wholesale conversions of the Structuralists to post-Structuralism and then to the fantasyland of deconstructionism (see “One Postmodern Sentence”).
 By their own lights, their paradigms must be culturally determined or subjectively preferred, must be as pliable and distorted by semiotics as the grand narratives they oppose, must be propounded with irony, understood through the lens of cultural bias, and defended through the aporias of defective reasoning and self-interest.
 Postmodernists wage a war on universal reasoning by means of classical rhetoric and argue for the primacy of culture and private experience in language that demonstrates the capability of their champions to conceptualize notions that explicitly reject their contentions.
 Most damaging to their case is the argumentative tenor of their ever-shifting theses.
 To what faculty in their readers do such arguments appeal if not the very rational agency they contend to be dictated by subculture and tribe?
 And what are we to make of the success of their arguments other than that this agency is universally distributed in denial of all claims to the determinative nature of culture or the formative influence of environment on persons’ minds?
 Isn’t the freedom to be rationally convinced firmly demonstrated by the presentation of argument?
-Isn’t it equally demonstrated by the freedom to construct it?
+Isn’t it equally demonstrated by the freedom to accept it?

 The damage these contradictions produce is far too extensive to explore here, but nothing can be more damaging to rational agency than the assumption that reason itself is as variable as individual experience, and nothing can do comparable damage to moral agency as much as its characterization as a kind of environmental damage.
 But to take only one from a legion of examples, consider the current dismal state of liberal arts education at the university level.
 What was once seen as a bulwark of civic inculcation and as the framework upon which to build a lifelong project of self-formation, the same valuation that prompted public K-12 education, is now seen as the bastion of empty sloganeering and self-righteous indignation with no relationship to reality.
 Supposedly educated persons openly challenge the very concept of liberal education, calibrating their analysis by return-on-investment figures and disparaging the arts and humanities as worthless parasites upon the STEM or business curricula.
 This indicts what they call their own education.
 The sad thing is that their charges ring true, for the only valuable product of today’s liberal arts education is a fierce devotion to equality, though without any convincing rationale for its increase in a society so deeply committed to liberty (see “The Riddle of Equality”).
 The liberal arts faculty and curriculum are so permeated with the axioms of postmodernism that its millions of words generate only heat without light.
 This is less education than propaganda.
 And that is a double offense, for a liberal arts education by its nature requires commitment to universal reason and its potential to find true goods in experience.
 That argument needs to be made and persons most willing to make it need to be soundly educated in the traditions of a hard-fought and necessary battle for the independence of their own reasoning, a history of which they seem entirely unaware.
 In the current intellectual climate, we cannot expect that to change.